krobelus/rate-experiments/README.md

 There are two notable options that alter the semantics of the checking:

-1. Unit deletions can be skipped with the flag `-d` or `--skip-unit-deletions`.
+1. Unit deletions can be skipped with the flag `-d`.
    This makes `rate` check operational DRAT instead of specified DRAT.

 2. If the flag `--assume-pivot-is-first` is given, the pivot must be the first literal in a RAT lemma, otherwise the proof will be rejected.